-swap running UI
+Figure 5.12 Swap Running UI

-Here you will end up with a similiar ncurse based text UI, after similiar booting process as of the sender.
-Once our "swap" end of PROX is up and running, immediately you will see both "RX" and "TX" counters keep updating on both side of the traffic:
+You will end up with a similar ncurse-based text UI, after a similar booting process of the sender.
+Once the swap end of PROX is up and running, you will immediately see both RX and TX counters (Figure 5.13) keep updating on both sides of the traffic.